snishizawa/libretto/README.md

 ## Introduction
 An open cell library characterizer.
 Current version support timing characterization and power characterization of combinational cells and sequential cells.
+Multithread supported.
+All of the indexes are simulated in parallel.

 ## More better one?
 Maybe LibreCell is more better than libretto for characterization (lctime).
 LibreCell also support layout generation (lclayout).
 I have not tried yet.